 Valuation Risk.
-The sale price the Fund could receive for a security may differ from the Fund's valuation of the security and may differ from the value used by the Underlying Index, particularly for securities or assets that trade in low volume or volatile markets or that are valued using a fair value methodology.
-In addition, the value of the securities or assets in the Fund's portfolio may change on days when shareholders will not be able to purchase or sell the Fund's shares.
+The price the Fund and the Underlying Fund could receive upon sale of a security or unwind of a financial instrument may differ from the Fund's valuation of the security or other instrument and may differ from the value used by the Underlying Index, particularly for securities or assets that trade in low volume or volatile markets or that are valued using a fair value methodology.
+In addition, the value of the securities or assets in the Fund's or the Underlying Fund's portfolio may change on days when shareholders will not be able to purchase or sell the Fund's shares.